 What is a Minnesota Federal Maritime Commission Bond?

-Ocean Transportation Intermediaries (OTI) such as an Ocean Freight Forwarder (OFF) or a Non-Vessel-Operating Common Carrier (NVOCC) are required to post a surety bond before they can perform their duties.
+Before they can carry out their tasks, Ocean Transportation Intermediaries (OTIs) like an Ocean Freight Forwarder (OFF) or a Non-Vessel-Operating Common Carrier (NVOCC) must obtain a surety bond.

 - Manages freight shipments that are imported to the U.S.

-A Non-Vessel-Operating Common Carrier (NVOCC), on the other hand, is a common carrier that does not own or operate its own vessels.
-An NVOCC is also a shipper in its relationship with an ocean common carrier involved in cargo movement.
+An NVOCC, on the other hand, is a common carrier that does not own or operate its own vessels.
+In its partnership with an ocean common carrier engaged in cargo transportation, an NVOCC is also a shipper.

 What is the Minnesota Federal Maritime Commission Bond amount?